Enable save & preview button

 - the button is named "Save & Preview Page".
 So it's maybe no bug, if you preview the page which default behaviour is blogList mode.
 So maybe this patch confuses other users?

-#3 Updated by Felix Nagel about 7 years ago
+#3 Updated by Felix Nagel over 7 years ago

 Thanks for reviewing my patch Alexander!